 Team Commitment in Kanban: How to Set Achievable Goals without Trimming Down Your User Stories

 The Kanban Method revolves around the concept that work should be released early and often.
 To that end, product teams are focused on the constant delivery of value.
-The challenge lies in defining realistic goals that help teams commit to releasing work quickly.
+The challenge lies in defining realistic goals and build sustainable team commitment.

 The Importance of Maintaining User Stories that Define Customer Value